Carer Innovation Collective: ”Better support for carers, together”

 Melanie Smith replied to the topic Young Carers and Mobile Phone Ban in Schools in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoYoung carers and mobile phone bans in schools is a really complex one.
+2 months agoYoung carers and mobile phone bans in schools is a really complex one.

 On one hand, I understand why schools want fewer distractions and clearer rules.
 But for young carers, a phone often isn’t about social use — it’s about staying connected to home and being able to respond if something isn’t right.